Keystone Sanitation Landfill

 Contaminant descriptions and risk factors are available from the Agency for Toxic Substances and Disease Registry, an arm of the CDC.

 In 1990, EPA selected the remedy for cleanup of the landfill, which includes extraction and treatment of on-site groundwater, installation of an impermeable cap and gas collection system, construction of a fence to limit access to the site, and monitoring of the ground water, surface water, and sediments.
 In 1991, EPA ordered a group of 12 potentially responsible parties (PRPs) to conduct design and construction of the on-site activities.
 EPA filed a legal action in September 1993 to recover approximately $1.4 million in past costs.
 The court recently entered a settlement with the 12 PRPs that provides for the implementation of the groundwater remedy at the site.
-In addition, the court also entered cash out settlements which removed almost 600 third and forth party defendants who had also sent waste to the landfill.
-These settlements also provided funds which may help in completion the cleanup of the site.
+In addition, the court also entered cash out settlements which removed almost 600 third and fourth party defendants who had also sent waste to the landfill.
+These settlements also provided funds which may help in completion of the cleanup of the site.
 Litigation is presently stayed pending court-ordered settlement negotiations with the owners/operators.
 The construction of the fence surrounding the site was completed in July 1994.
 The design of the remaining activities was completed in the fall of 1997.

 A comprehensive investigation of off-site contamination was released for public review and comment in December 1997 and a Focused Feasibility Study describing the proposed cleanup alternative was released in January 1998.
 EPA released the Proposed Plan for the Amended Record of Decision in July 1998.
-The Proposed Plan remedy includes, among other things, the provision of whole-house treatment units to residents in close proximity of the Site, groundwater monitoring and off-site extraction of groundwater.
+The Proposed Plan remedy included, among other things, the provision of whole-house treatment units to residents in close proximity of the Site, groundwater monitoring and off-site extraction of groundwater.
 The comment period closed in August 1998.
 Extensive comments on the Proposed Plan were received.
 EPA issued the Amended Record of Decision on June 25, 1999.

 In April 2001, the court entered a settlement with the owner/operators of the landfill.
 The settling parties are Waste Management Inc., the Keystone Sanitation Company, and Anna and Kenneth Noel.
-Per the terms of the settlement, the parties agreed to: perform the Alternate Source Control Remedy selected by EPA; waive any claims they may have against parties who sent only small amounts of trash or hazardous substances to the landfill; and pay a penalty to EPA of $250,000.00 for failing to comply with a 1996 order to participate in the clean up of the landfill.
+Per the terms of the settlement, the parties agreed to: perform the Alternate Source Control Remedy selected by EPA; waive any claims they may have against parties who sent only small amounts of trash or hazardous substances to the landfill; and pay a penalty to EPA of $250,000.00 for failing to comply with a 1996 order to participate in the cleanup of the landfill.